Pannanja/swedenbot/README.md

 api-token = "insert-token-here"

 Put .txt files from New Christian Bible Study (with markups) into the "books" folder.
+Alternatively, you can ask me for the .embed files which go into the "data" folder, which is better because you won't have to process the txt files.
+I'm happy to give the files away with permission from NCBS.

 Run the "swedenbot.py" file.

 Then, you can ask Swedenbot questions!
 Be sure to thank him!